Christian I, Duke of Saxe-Merseburg

-Christian I of Saxe-Merseburg (Dresden, 27 October 1615 – Merseburg, 18 October 1691), was the first duke of Saxe-Merseburg and a member of the House of Wettin.
+Christian I of Saxe-Merseburg (27 October 1615 – 18 October 1691), was the first duke of Saxe-Merseburg and a member of the House of Wettin.

 He was the sixth (third surviving) son of Johann Georg I, Elector of Saxony, and his second wife Magdalene Sibylle of Prussia.

 Life

 As a younger son, Christian had little prospect of inheriting the Electorate of Saxony, and instead received from his father in 1650 the administration of the former Bishopric of Merseburg, which had been confiscated after the Reformation.
 He was also elected by the Chapter of the cathedral.

 In a testament signed on 20 July 1652, the Elector John George I settled on an official division of the Albertine lands.
 Christian moved to Merseburg with his wife and children on 30 September 1653 and set up a household of his own.
 His court soon encompassed 150 people.

 Christian took formal possession of his lands on 22 April 1657, a few months after the funeral of his father on 27 January 1657.
 According to the will of John George I, Christian received Merseburg and the cities of Bad Lauchstädt, Schkeuditz, Lützen, and Zwenkauand with their castles, half of the towns of Brehna, Zörbig, and Finsterwalde, and the Margraviate of Lower Lusatia, including the towns and castles of Lübben, Dobrilugk, Finsterwalde, Guben, Luckau, Calau, and Spremberg; this settlement created the Duchy of Saxe-Merseburg with Christian as its ruler.

 When the House of Biberstein became extinct on 9 January 1668, Christian became ruler of Forst, with all its castles and vassal villages, including Döbern in the Electorate of Saxony, which created new disputes with his brother, John George II, its ruler.
 On 11 August a formal division of the new territories was settled on.
 By this agreement, the towns of Delitzsch and Bitterfeld (which Christian received in 1660), plus Zörbig, were returned to the Electorate of Saxony.
 Nonetheless, Zörbig was given back to Christian in 1681.

 On 25 November 1659, Christian gave Count Erdmann Leopold of Promnitz his approval to permit some Protestant refugees from Silesia, mainly from the duchies of Sagan and Glogau, to live quietly in Neudorf.
 In his honor, they renamed the village Christiansdorf (now known as Krzystkowice).

 Christian's older brother, John George II, found himself frustrated by his late father's will, since it divided the lands of the Electorate contrary to the principle of primogeniture.
 He tried to retrieve the lands of his brothers (including Christian), because he feared that the unity of the Electorate was in danger; finally, after several discussions, Christian and his younger brothers reluctantly accepted the overlordship of the Elector.
 However, the Elector John George III, son of John George II, tried again to retrieve the appanages of his uncles and cousins by annulling prior agreements upon his accession in 1680.
 For the rest of his reign, Christian was perpetually threatened with open conflict with his nephew the Elector.

 In 1655 Christian I was accepted into the Fruitbearing Society.